 Also known as Branching Coral, Brush Coral, Cauliflower Coral, Elkhorn Coral.

 Found on coral and rocky reefs.
-Can be solid and dome-shaped or branching, flattened and blade like, fine or irregular.
+Can be solid and dome-shaped, branching, flattened, and blade like, fine or irregular.
+Colours vary.

 They feed on plankton.